Using the Alunite Shift as an Indicator in Gold Exploration

 By measuring the shift in alunite from potassium rich (K-alunite) to sodic (Na-alunite) a geologist can have a better understanding of the mineral alteration and can use this data to vector to mineralization.
 The shift is typically seen at the 1480-1490nm wavelength in an NIR spectra and is thought to be a record of the mineralizing effect of magmatic and meteoric fluids.

-The oreXpress is a field portable NIR spectrometer that provides mineral identification and analysis for in situ measurements.
-Lightweight and rugged, the oreXpress is used in the field with two lithium-ion batteries for 6-8 hours of scanning outcrops, pits, and benches.
-The system has no moving optical parts – solid state photodiode arrays prevent accidental breakage of misalignment.
+The oreXpress, oreXplorer and oreXpert are field portable NIR spectrometers that provide mineral identification and analysis for in situ measurements.
+Lightweight and rugged, Spectral Evolution spectrometers are used in the field with two lithium-ion batteries for 6-8 hours of scanning outcrops, pits, and benches.
+The systems have no moving optical parts – solid state photodiode arrays prevent accidental breakage of misalignment.

-With the oreXpress and EZ-ID, the return-on-investment can occur very quickly by eliminating drill holes in unprofitable locations and concentrating on spots that are indicative of profitable mineral alteration.
+With the oreXpress, oreXplorer and oreXpert and EZ-ID, the return-on-investment can occur very quickly by eliminating drill holes in unprofitable locations and concentrating on spots that are indicative of profitable mineral alteration.

 Close-up of two alunite samples from core showing the shift from potassium rich alunite (blue) to sodium rich alunite (red).